camchardukian/camchardukian-Daily-Coding-Journal/May 2019/2019-05-20-DailyCoding.md

 10:57 -- I'll quick upload this journal to GitHub, walk home and eat another Bun Thit Nuong on the way there, and then maybe take a nap when I get home.
 ___

+16:57 -- I slept for nearly two hours, plus had lunch and other professional obligations I had to attend to.
+Regardless, now I'm ready to finally take notes on APIs!

+17:00 -- The first minute or two of the video were just reviewing the **componentDidMount( )** lifecycle method.

+17:01 -- *Fetch* is a relatively new built-in JavaScript tool that offers a promise-based way to perform HTTP requests in order for us to get data.

+17:05 -- This tutorial uses the [Star Wars API](https://swapi.co/) as it's one of the more simple APIs out there.

+17:08 -- [The tutorial](https://scrimba.com/p/p7P5Hd/c79Jask) recommends getting a solid grasp of promises in order to better understand how fetching data from an API works.

+17:10 -- Here are a few notes from [this article](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-promise-27fc71e77261) on promises (Some bullets are taken word for word from the article.
+Those I've indicated with double quotes.
+Anything not in double quotes is my paraphrased interpretation of the article.)

+* >"A promise is an object that may produce a single value some time in the future: either a resolved value, or a reason that it’s not resolved (e.g., a network error occurred)."
+* Any promise will be set to one of three possible states that include:
+    * Fulfilled
+    * Rejected
+    * Pending
+* While promises have been around in different programming languages for decades, they have recently increased in popularity in JavaScript in large part to the *Promise* global introduced in ES6.
+* Promises that have already been settled are immutable (or in simpler terms.... unchangeable).
+* Promises can be chained.
+* The author of the cited article recommends ending all promise chains with the .catch() method (supposedly because doing so helps prevent errors from going undetected or being "swallowed").
+* >"Only the function that creates the promise should be able to resolve, reject, or cancel the promise."
+* There may be times when you are programming and you need to insert a function somewhere to prevent errors from occuring, but you don't necessarily need said function to do anything.
+In that situation, it's recommended you follow the naming convention and call your function noop() which is short for no-op (no-operation I presume).

+17:26 -- I've finished skimming the above article.
+To be honest, I still feel pretty sketchy on promises.
+I think I'm going to have to watch several videos and maybe do some exercises to get the hang of them.
+I'm going to walk home and then I'll watch some videos on promises in an hour or two.

+___
 **Total time spent coding today**: N/A
 ___
 **Total time spent coding thus far in May 2019**: N/A